-A person can have a mandatory court date for several reasons.
-Some of the most common include when the defendant:
+You can have a mandatory court date for several reasons.
+Some of the most common include when you:

 In California, prosecutors have to prove 4 things to secure a conviction for failure to appear:

-Defendants facing a misdemeanor charge and who fail to appear can face the following consequences:
+If you are facing a misdemeanor charge and fail to appear, you can face the following consequences:

 If the underlying offense is a misdemeanor case, then the charge for failure to appear will also be a misdemeanor.
 In these cases, failure to appear in the state of California is punishable with up to 6 months in county jail.3 This is in addition to any jail time that the original offense carries.

-The judge is also likely to be far less lenient when he or she sets bail.
-This is because the defendant has already skipped a court date.
-The judge is likely to see this as an indication that the defendant will do it, again.
-The judge will likely see this as warranting a higher bail to ensure that the defendant appears, in the future.
+Furthermore, the judge will likely be far less lenient when they set bail because you already skipped a court date.
+The judge will likely see this as warranting a higher bail to ensure that you appear in the future.

 Importantly, a missed court date for a misdemeanor offense does not generally carry immigration consequences.
-Federal immigration law lists certain criminal offenses as making a resident deportable.
-Others make an immigrant inadmissible.
-A failure to appear does not fall into either of these categories.
 However, the underlying charge might.5

-A bench warrant is a court order for law enforcement to arrest someone and bring them to court.
+A bench warrant is a court order for law enforcement to arrest you and bring you to court.
 It is similar to an arrest warrant, except that it is initiated by the court, not by law enforcement.

-However, if the underlying offense was serious or there are potential victims who may be endangered, police may actively seek out the defendant named on the bench warrant.
+However, if the underlying offense was serious or there are potential victims who may be endangered, police may actively seek you out.

 Failing to appear for a court proceeding related to a felony charge is more severe.